 Your truck or car's AC system is almost completely airtight, but your freon refrigerant is always slowly leaking out.
 Eventually, a car will lose enough freon so that its air conditioning system will no longer cool effectively.
-At Tips Automotive Specializing In Cadillac Since 1976 at 1914 Del Amo Blvd we are ready to recharge your AC to help you keep your car or truck's cabin temperature cool."Help My AC Only Blows Warm Air!"
+At Tips Automotive Specializing In Cadillac and GM Vehicles Since 1976 at 1914 Del Amo Blvd we are ready to recharge your AC to help you keep your car or truck's cabin temperature cool."Help My AC Only Blows Warm Air!"

 - Vacuum out all the old refrigerant before refilling it.